WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-developer-guides/wallaroo-api-guides/wallaroo-mlops-tutorial-reference.md

 * **Returns**
   * Assay Baseline

 Example:  Results for Assay 3 "example assay" will be retrieved for January 2 to January 3.
+For the sake of time, only the first record will be displayed.

 ```python
 # Get Assay Results